3.1b: Network Hardware & Internet

 Wireless Access Point

-A Wireless Access Point (WAP) provides a link between wireless and wired networks.
+A Wireless Access Point provides a link between wireless and wired networks.
 It creates a wireless local area network that allows WiFi-enabled devices to connect to a wired network.

 Routers are used to transfer data packets between networks.